 We want to preserve your natural teeth for as long as possible.
 However, removing a problematic tooth can treat pain and prevent further complications from tooth infection, damage, or overcrowding.
 At Lochwood Family Dental, we offer comfortable tooth extraction treatment in Dallas, TX.

+Tooth extractions are a part of the comprehensive general dentistry services we provide to maintain your oral health.
 Our dentists use the latest techniques and technology to keep your teeth and gums healthy.
 We will also work with you for a pain-free tooth removal.

 Reasons You Need a Tooth Extraction